 Here are a few simple ‘hacks’ that will help you increase fluency and build your confidence when learning a new language:

-- Look for commitment.
-Take part in any language related events, contests or, so called, language marathons.
+Look for commitment.
+Take part in any language-related events, contests or, so called, language sprints.
 This commitment helps to create a good language learning habit – just like brushing your teeth twice a day.
 Once learning is ‘implanted’ in your daily life, it won’t feel “foreign” or “uncomfortable”.

 All of these life hacks should be fun and make you even more excited and committed to learning a language.
 Indeed, a properly implemented “life-hacks system” could become a strategy for starting new, positive habits that will work even when you are tired or unsure of yourself.
 Perfect for the tricky business of learning a language.